The Monkees

-Renewed interest in the Monkees emerged in 1986, leading to a 20th anniversary reunion.
-Over the subsequent 35 years, the Monkees intermittently reunited for reunion tours, a major-network television special, and the production of new studio albums.
+A revival of interest in the television show came in 1986, leading to intermittent reunions from then until 2011, including reunion tours, a major-network television special, and new studio albums.
 After the deaths of Jones in 2012 and Tork in 2019, Dolenz and Nesmith undertook a farewell tour in 2021.
-This tour concluded shortly before Nesmith's death later that year, leaving Dolenz as the sole surviving member of the Monkees.
+This tour concluded shortly before Nesmith's death later that year, leaving Dolenz as the sole surviving member.